regiregi22/ARMA-3/README.md

 7- Install and open "Process Lasso" (https://bitsum.com), start ARMA 3 (the game, not just the launcher).
 In Process Lasso, click with right mouse button on "arma3_64x.exe" -> CPU Priority -> Always -> High.
 Click with right mouse button on "arma3_64x.exe" process -> CPU affinity -> Always -> Untick CPU 0.
 This will give Arma 3 priority above other system processes, and avoid it from using the first core which is usually very busy with system dutties.

 8- In "Process Lasso", go to Main, Active Power Profile, and select "Bitsum Highest Performance".
 Go to Options, Power, Start Process Lasso with Power Profile" and select "Bitsum Highest Performance".

-Windows 11 DVR - LWin+G
+This will set Windows energy management to avoid CPU throttling.

-Click Windows Start, execute regedit.exe as admin, HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR and change "AppCaptureEnabled" from 1 to 0.
-HKEY_CURRENT_USER\System\GameConfigStore and change "GameDVR_Enabled" from 1 to 0.
+9- Click Windows Start, execute regedit.exe (right click, as administrator), go to "HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\GameDVR" and change "AppCaptureEnabled" from 1 to 0.
+Go to "HKEY_CURRENT_USER\System\GameConfigStore" and change "GameDVR_Enabled" from 1 to 0.
+This will disable Windows 11 DVR if it is not needed.

 -Disable Cortana.
 Windows Settings, Apps, Installed Apps, search Cortana, Advanced options, "Never" Let this app run in background.
 -Uninstall "Cortana", "News", "Start Experiences App", "Power Automate", "Weather", "Clipchamp", "365 (Office)", "Widgets Platform Runtime", "Quick assist", "Feedback Hub", "Snipping tool", "Sticky notes", "Web Search from Microsoft Bing", "Microsoft To Do", "People, "Maps", "OneDrive", "Movies & TV", "Phone Link", "Tips"